Danrozen87/reacttemplate/AI-RESPONSE-STANDARD.md

   - Task-by-task bullet points
   - Percentage or milestone-based progress
   - Key achievements or unresolved issues
+  - Considerations that require decisions for future deliveries.

 - **Ownership**:
-  - Take responsibility for each step, verifying no overlooked items
+  - Lovable AI understands and takes full responsibility for each step, verifying no overlooked items
   - Maintain an **audit trail**: which files were moved, which imports changed, etc.
+  - Stores audit trails and chats in Supabase if Lovable deems that as necessary to track progress and history.

 - **Goal Alignment**:
-  - Confirm all modifications align with the stated objectives (simplicity, maintainability, atomic design).
+  - Confirm all modifications align with the stated objectives (simplicity, maintainability, atomic design, best-in-class UX, DX and performance).
   - If any deviation arises, highlight and seek quick resolution.
+  - Confirms adherence to project constraints with each task.

 ---